GSA/search-gov/CONTRIBUTING.md

 Contributing to Search.gov
 =========================

-#### Contributing to localization files
-Note: As of November 2021, translations management has moved from the [GSA/Punchcard](https://github.com/GSA/punchcard/) repository to the [GSA/search-gov](https://github.com/GSA/search-gov) repository.

-Our language translations are the work of multiple contributors.
+The search-gov repository includes the work of multiple contributors.
 You're encouraged to submit [pull requests](https://github.com/GSA/search-gov/pulls), [propose features and discuss issues](https://github.com/GSA/search-gov/issues).

+#### Contributing to Search.gov Multilingual Search Support
+Note: As of November 2021, management of multilingual support has moved from the [GSA/Punchcard](https://github.com/GSA/punchcard/) repository to the [GSA/search-gov](https://github.com/GSA/search-gov) repository.

 These files are in the YAML format.